bkuhn/talks/ELC-2015/pristine-example.markdown

 > Accompany [executable form] with a written offer, valid for at least three
 > ears, to give any third party, for a charge no more than your cost of
 > physically performing source distribution, a complete machine-readable copy
-> of the corresponding source code, to be distributed under the terms of
-> Sections 1 and 2 above on a medium customarily used for software
+> of the corresponding source code &hellip; on a medium customarily used for software
-> interchange; or,
+> interchange

 <p align=right>
 &mdash; GPLv2&sect;3